hep-mh/acropolis/README.md

 To install ACROPOLIS directly from GitHub, execute the command

 ```
-python3 -m pip install git+https://github.com/hep-mh/acropolis.git --user
+pip install git+https://github.com/hep-mh/acropolis.git --user
 ```

 # Usage without installation

 In case you just want to use ACROPOLIS without any additional installation steps, it is necessary to manually check that all dependencies are fulfilled.
 As specified in ``setup.py``, ACROPOLIS depends on the following packages (older versions might work, but have not been thoroughly tested)

+ - numpy
- - NumPy (> 1.19.1)
+ - scipy
- - SciPy (>1.5.2)
+ - numba
- - Numba (> 0.51.1)
+ - setuptools

 The most recent versions of these packages can be collectively installed via the command

 ```
-python3 -m pip install numpy, scipy, numba --user
+pip install setuptools, numpy, scipy, numba --user
 ```

-Afterwards, you can import the different modules into your own Python code, as long as said code resides in the ``acropolis`` directory (like ``decay`` and ``annihilation``).
+Afterwards, you can import the different modules into your own Python code, as long as said code resides in the ``acropolis`` directory.
 If you instead want to also use the different modules from other directories, please consider using one of the two previously mentioned installation methods.

 # Using the example models

-ACROPOLIS ships with two executables, ``decay`` and ``annihilation``, which wrap the scenarios discussed in section 4.1 and section 4.2 from the manual, respectively.
-Both of these files need to be called with six command-line arguments each, a list of which can be obtained by running the command of choice without any arguments at all.
-As an example, the following command runs the process of photodisintegration for an unstable mediator with a mass of 10MeV and a lifetime of 10<sup>5</sup>s that decays exclusively into photons and has an abundance of 10<sup>-10</sup> relative to photons at a reference temperature of 10MeV (*if you did not install ACROPOLIS via pip, you have to run this command from within the main directory and make sure to append an additional ``./`` to the beginning of the commands*)
+ACROPOLIS ships with the executable, ``acropolis``, which -- among other things -- wraps the scenarios discussed in section 4.1 and section 4.2 from the manual, via the commands ``acropolis run-decay [...]`` and ``acropolis run-annih [...]``.
+Both of these commands need to be called with six command-line arguments each, a list of which can be obtained by running the command of choice with ``-h``.
+As an example, the following command runs the process of photodisintegration for an unstable mediator with a mass of 10MeV and a lifetime of 10<sup>5</sup>s that decays exclusively into photons and has an abundance of 10<sup>-10</sup> relative to photons at a reference temperature of 10MeV (*if you did not install ACROPOLIS via pip, you have to run this command from within the main directory and make sure to append an additional ``./bin/`` to the beginning of the commands*)

 ```
-decay 10 1e5 10 1e-10 0 1
+acropolis run-decay 10 1e5 10 1e-10 0 1
 ```

 On a similar note, the following command runs the process of photodisintegration for residual s-wave annihilations of a dark-matter particle with a mass of 10MeV and a cross-section of 10<sup>-25</sup> cm³/s that annihilates exclusively into photons

 ```
-annihilation 10 1e-25 0 0 0 1
+acropolis run-annih 10 1e-25 0 0 0 1
 ```

 # Supported platforms